xobserve/xo/README.md

 - large screen supported
 - different team and acl design,no orgs any more
 - 100% free.
 Forever and always

+## Status
+v0.8.0 has been released, official website and docs will be released before 2020-11-13 .

 ## How to start(developing mode)
 ```bash